 The Bottom Line

 So – the watchword you should take away from this is that you need to pay close attention to communications that you company sends you regarding your retirement plan.
-None of these changes can be made without communicating the change to you in advance – but if you are like most folks when you get that pack of paper and the book written on recycled cigarette paper, the last thing you want to do is sit down and study it over, right Mona?
+None of these changes can be made without communicating the change to you in advance – but if you are like most folks when you get that pack of paper and the book written on recycled cigarette paper, the last thing you want to do is sit down and study it thoroughly, right Mona?